cdl-geneseo/geneseo-dictionary/S/Steamer.md

 # Steamer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Steamer

 Created by  Graham Drake, last modified on Jan 14, 2015

 Steamer: (noun) 1. human excrement &quot;I gotta take a steamer before our lacrosse game.&quot; 2.
 A steamed milk beverage at The Campus Grind. &quot;My this Swedish Steamer is delicious.&quot;A similar definition appears at http://www.urbandictionary.com/define.php?term=steamer for the first definition; the entry is probably not specific to Geneseo.